Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings: Introduction

 Also, the simulator includes the international stocks and USA bonds.
 This is why we model this using linear regression as well, using rates and volatility.
 We provide full statistical analysis and prove the stationarity for this extended model.
 We apply this simulator for retirement modeling, to test the classic 4\% withdrawal rule.

-The Excel data and Pyhon code for the fitting of the model, analysis of residuals, and the web app itself, is available in the repository \texttt{asarantsev/sim} Web app has back-end written in Python, using the Flask framework, with bare HTML for the front-end.
-The web address of the simulator itself is \texttt{asarantsev.pythonanywhere.com}
+The Excel data and Pyhon code for the fitting of the model, analysis of residuals, and the web app itself, is available in the repository \texttt{asarantsev/sim} Web app has back-end written in Python, using the Flask framework, with HTML for the front-end.
+The web address is \texttt{asarantsev.pythonanywhere.com}